The Wrath to Come. Gone With the Wind and America’s Big Lie

 Lucifer and me

-I was aware of his bad reputation, of course.
+As a nipper, I was well aware of his bad reputation.
 Brought up Irish catholic in Birmingham, there was no way that I could’ve missed him – it was always a “him” back then and never “her”, though our childhood was replete with biblical archetypes of amorally lapsed ladies with exotic names like Salome, Delilah, and Jezebel who often had songs, plays or movies written about them.
 Often, they too were portrayed as “the devil incarnate”.
 Elvis Presley sang about The devil in Disguise.
 Cliff Richard whinged about his Devil Woman.
 Fifties crooner Frankie Laine of High Noon and Rawhide fame sang about his unfaithful girlfriend: “if ever a devil was born without a pair of horns, it was you, Jezebel, it was you!”

 That business in the Garden of Eden assured us that it was a woman who had committed the “original sin” and that all women were per se “the root of all evil”.
 This was when Satan earned his reputation as a tempter (nice apple), deceiver (Adam needn’t know) and liar (God won’t mind), and with it, the tag “Prince of Lies”.
 The implication was, that, if you fucked up, like evangelist preachers today who are caught with their pants down, “the devil made me do it”.